-The Holistic Regulatory Framework (HRF) in the AI4Gov Project refers to a comprehensive structure and a set of guidelines intended to govern the use of AI and Big Data in the context of democracy and EU values.
+The Holistic Regulatory Framework (HRF) in the Al4Gov Project refers to a comprehensive taxonomy and a set of guidelines intended to govern the use of AI and Big Data in the context of democracy and EU values.
 This framework aims to ensure that AI technologies, especially when applied to governmental processes or services, adhere to fundamental rights and values, do not perpetuate bias or discrimination, and respect existing laws, regulations, and ethical standards.
 It seeks to address these concerns, ensuring that the platform is just, equitable, and compliant with prevailing standards and laws.
-An introduction to the HRF is available via AI4Gov D2.1 - "AI4Gov Holistic Regulatory Framework V1", while its final version "AI4Gov Holistic Regulatory Framework V2", will be finalized after M18.
-Thus, an updated version in correlation to its function under the AI4Gov platform will be provided in D2.4 - "Reference Architecture and Integration of AI4Gov Platform V2."
+An introduction to the HRF is available in Al4Gov D2.1 - "Al4Gov Holistic Regulatory Framework V1", while its final version D2.2 - "Al4Gov Holistic Regulatory Framework V2" finalized and concluded the respective works in M18.
+Thus, this the updated version of Al4Gov platform provided in the context of this deliverable is aligned with the recommendations and propositions introduced by this specific framework of the project.

-To ascertain a comprehensive understanding of the challenges and opportunities in integrating AI and Big Data in governance and policy making, a systematic procedure was initiated with the objective constructing the AI-based Democracy Holistic Regulatory Framework (HRF).
-The core procedure revolved around implementing the Delphi method to undertake a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis for the AI-based Democracy Holistic Regulatory Framework (HRF).
-Afterwards, a panel of experts with proficiency in AI governance and policy making was chosen to participate to in expert panel.
+To ascertain a comprehensive understanding of the challenges and opportunities in integrating AI and Big Data in governance and policy making, a systematic procedure was initiated with the objective of constructing the AI-based Democracy HRF.
+The core procedure revolved around implementing the Delphi method to undertake a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis for the AI-based Democracy HRF.
+Afterwards, a panel of experts with proficiency in AI governance and policy making was chosen to participate in expert panel.
 Leveraging the insights from the SWOT analysis, preliminary guidelines, and recommendations for the HRF were formulated.
 The focus was to ensure that the deployment of AI and Big Data in policy management remained democratic, transparent, and aligned with ethical standards.

-Currently, the main aspects (in relation to the tasks of WP2) of AI4Gov's Holistic Regulatory Framework are:
+Currently, the main aspects (in relation to the tasks of WP2) of Al4Gov's HRF are: